Manavi-s-m/two-pass-assembler/README.md

 In the second pass the instructions are again read and are assembled using the symbol table.
 Basically, the assembler goes through the program one line at a time, and generates machine code for that instruction.
 Then the assembler proceeds to the next instruction.
 In this way, the entire machine code program is created.

+Loader:

-Laoder: It allocates the memory space to the executable module in main memory and then transfers control to the beginning instruction of the program .
+It allocates the memory space to the executable module in main memory and then transfers control to the beginning instruction of the program .